 Too many marketing messages are made up in the boardroom.
 Don’t conjure up your value proposition in a vacuum: involve your clients in the process.

-Select five of your top clients or projects, structure your list of questions in advance, pick up the phone and record their answers verbatim.
+Select five to ten of your top clients or customers; structure your list of questions in advance; pick up the phone and record their answers verbatim.

 You’ll be amazed at the value of the information you get back.